Joanna Kavenna: Books

-Kavenna has also suggested that the novel riffs on the old relationship of the prophet/sage and an interpreter, or the fabulous freak and a less charismatic companion: a venerable tradition from Plato and Socrates through the Romantics, which also forms the basis of such novels as Evelyn Waugh's Brideshead Revisitedand Jack Kerouac's On the Road.
+Kavenna has also suggested that the novel riffs on the old relationship of the prophet/sage and an interpreter, or the fabulous freak and a less charismatic companion: a venerable tradition from Plato and Socrates through the Romantics, which also forms the basis of such novels as Evelyn Waugh's Brideshead Revisited and Jack Kerouac's On the Road.

 Kavenna's fourth novel, A Field Guide to Reality (2016) imagines a parallel version of Oxford, where a professor has created a "manual for fixing existential angst;" a vast compendium of philosophical thought through the ages.
 This is the Field Guide to Reality of the title.
 However, the manual has gone missing and all the characters are trying to find it, for various reasons.
 Throughout the book, Kavenna considers recurring philosophical questions about the nature of reality and truth.
 Stuart Kelly in The Scotsman described it as a novel that "deals with the nature of light and enlightenment, quantum physics and strange attractors, grieving and gifting....
 There is a very English kind of surrealism at play."
 In The Spectator, Sam Byers argued for it as a "work of cunning misdirection and trickery – a mystery in thrall to mystery's beauty."
 The Guardian, referring to "Joanna Kavenna's varied and prodigious output", argued that this "unusual novel... delighted and confounded the critics."

 It is illustrated by the English songwriter, artist and filmmaker Oly Ralfe, of the Ralfe Band, who also worked with the Mighty Boosh.

 Kavenna has suggested that the novel was partly inspired by the Jorge Luis Borges story "The Garden of Forking Paths", and by contemporary debates about theories of everything.